jro31/jethro-codes/_articles/templates/rails-api.md

 ## Setup

 Feel free to clone this template or use it any way you see fit.
-However, the simplest way is to:
+However, the simplest way to get started is to:

 - Navigate to the template on [GitHub](https://github.com/jro31/rails-api-template).
-- Click 'Use this template'
+- Click 'Use this template'.
   ![Use this template button](/images/templates/rails-api/use-this-template.png)

-- On the next screen, fill-in a repository name and click 'Create repository from template'
+- On the next screen, fill-in a repository name and click 'Create repository from template'.
   ![Create a new repository](/images/templates/rails-api/create-new-repo.png)

 - On the next page, click the 'Code' button, and in the dropdown, copy the url beneath 'HTTPS'.